-It took me about four hours to decide to open The Shoe Garden.
+It took me about five hours to decide to open The Shoe Garden.

 From another perspective, it also took 30+ years!